 Ioannes Paulus I

-Ioannes Paulus II, English John Paul II, original name Karol (Józef) Wojtyla (b.
+Ioannes Paulus II, Saint, English John Paul II, original name Karol (Józef) Wojtyla (b.
 May 18, 1920, Wadowice, Poland - d.
 April 2, 2005, Vatican City), pope of the Roman Catholic Church (1978-2005).
 Ordained on Nov.
 1, 1946, he was made auxiliary bishop (1958) and archbishop (1964) of Kraków and cardinal in 1967.
 He was present at all four sessions of the second Vatican Council (1962-65) and spoke lucidly on religious liberty and atheism.
 Subsequently, he attended all five Roman synods held between 1967 and 1977 and was elected to the council of the synod in 1971 - a good index of popularity.
 He was elected pope on Oct.
 16, 1978, and invested on October 22, becoming the first non-Italian pope in 456 years and the first Polish pope in the Roman Catholic church's history.
 His fluency in a number of modern languages (Polish, Italian, English, French, German, Spanish, and Portuguese) as well as in Latin qualified him uniquely as a roving international ambassador for the church.
 From the beginning of his reign he was an active pontiff, taking seriously his local duties as bishop of Rome in visiting parishes and institutions and at the same time undertaking extensive travels to Latin America and the Caribbean, the United States and Canada, Africa, various European countries, India, the Far East, and Australia.
 On May 13, 1981, he was shot and seriously wounded in St. Peter's Square by Mehmet Ali Agca, a Turkish national.
 Three Bulgarians suspected of conspiring with Agca and three other Turks in the assassination plot - attempted, it was believed, because of the pope's outspoken support of the Roman Catholic church and the Solidarity trade union in his native Poland - were later acquitted for lack of proof.
 On social questions, he was a conservative pope who firmly endorsed traditional Catholic views.
-He was beatified in 2011.
+He was beatified in 2011 and canonized in 2014.

 Ioannes Paulus II